fnando/kitabu/README.markdown

 		- 03\_Windows\_instructions.markdown
 		- 04\_Ubuntu\_Linux\_instructions.markdown

 Note that you can use Textile or Markdown at the same time.
 Just use the `.markdown` or `.textile` file extension.

-You'll want to see your progress eventually; it's time for your to generate the book PDF.
-Just run the command `rake pdf` and your book will be created on the output directory.
+You'll want to see your progress eventually; it's time for you to generate the book PDF.
+Just run the command `rake book:pdf` and your book will be created on the output directory.

+There are other rake tasks you can use:

+* book:html - generate a html from your content
+* book:syntaxes - list all available syntaxes
+* book:themes - list all available themes
+* book:watch - watch `text` for any change and automatically generate html

 INSTALL:
 --------